-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Completing the conversion to Cloud Notes data, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Completing the conversion to Cloud Notes data, part of Building Windows Phone 8 Apps with Azure.

 …Alright, we're almost there, we've inserted data…into the database, we've updated data, we've deleted…data, now we're going to free ourselves from…the flat XML file and go completely database.…So, we're going to begin by going into the NotesModel coming down to UpdateNotes.…And we're going to get rid of that whole method,…because that's what writes things to the XML file.…So, first of all, let's go ahead and build that, and find out where…we're calling UpdateNotes, because we want to get rid of those calls.…So, we don't need to call UpdateNotes here in the on, navigated from the Editor page.…